 4 mins read

 In financial terms, a SIB is not technically a bond.
-Bonds generally have an unconditional and guaranteed rate of return, while a SIB is entirely contingent on performance and rates of return may vary.
-As financial instruments, SIBs are more aligned to project financing, but with the investors carrying significant direct risk of non-performance and sheltering service providers from all or some of the risk of non-payment.
-More definitions of key terms are available in our Glossary.
+Bonds generally have an unconditional and guaranteed rate of return, while in a SIB, the financial return is tied to the performance of the contract provider, and will vary.
+As a financial instrument, a SIB is more like project finance, but with the investors carrying some or all of the risk of non-performance and sheltering service providers from this.
+In the US, SIBs are often referred to as “pay for success” schemes.

 Social impact bonds sometimes use experts to provide specific services.
 Confusingly these are typically all referred to as “intermediaries”, but encompass at least four quite different roles.